gmartinsribeiro/controller-detector/README.md

 # Controller Detector
 Detect and recognize Bluetooth and USB controllers and receive feedback based on connectivity changes.

-## How to
+## Usage
-Apart from this 'How to', a complete example can be found on /example.
+Apart from this section, a complete example can be found on /example.

 **Note:** This is simply an 'How to' of the current test version for feedback purposes, so it is very susceptible to change.

 To implement Bluetooth and USB detection you must create the correspondent DeviceDetectors objects and call startDetectingDevices() method on onCreate() and stopDetectingDevices() on onDestroy(), these registers and unregisters the BroadcastReceivers.

 To create a DeviceDetector object however, you need to pass the activity context and a implementation of the  ConnectivityHandler interface (represented below as ConnectivityImplementationExample).